wellbeing18/pgm-oil/README.md

 The implementation is given in the [the Jupyter notebook](https://github.com/DanishAmjadAlvi/pgm-oil/blob/master/notebook/Implementation.ipynb), covering most of the development stages.

+For **deeper understanding** of the topic you can see the corresponding [diploma thesis](https://github.com/danalvi/pgm-oil/blob/master/report/thesis.pdf).

 ## Acknowlegements

 This project was the final year project submitted by Danish A. Alvi, an undergraduate at University College London, Department of Computer Science as part of his completion of Bachelors in Computer Science.